sunmorgus/vscode-symbolexplorer/README.md

 ## Release Notes

+### 0.0.6

+- Fix for a bad merge

 ### 0.0.5

-- Added Symbol Explorer to the Debug View
+- Added Symbol Explorer to the Debug View [#5](https://github.com/sunmorgus/vscode-symbolexplorer/issues/5)

 ### 0.0.3